EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 # Getting started

 The TRE Open OnDemand service allows you to run compute and data-related tasks on compute resources available to your safe haven.
-Here, we introduce using Open OnDemand to run containers - which package up software, services, and their dependencies - via the TRE Container Execution Service on compute resources available to your safe haven.
+Here, we introduce using Open OnDemand to run containers - which package up software, services, and their dependencies - via the TRE Container Execution Service - on compute resources available to your safe haven.

 First, some Open OnDemand terminology.
 A compute resource upon which tasks can be run is called a **back-end**, or, in some parts of Open OnDemand, a **cluster**.
 Each run of a task on a back-end is called a **job**.
 An Open OnDemand component that allows you to run jobs, or other useful functions, is called an **app**.

 Within the TRE Open OnDemand service, apps are provided to run containers on back-ends.
 This walkthrough is centred around three apps:

-* [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
-By **batch container** we mean a container that performs some computational or data-related task without human interaction when it is running.
+* [Run Container](apps/container-app.md) allows you to run a container on a back-end.
+This app is designed to run batch containers, those that perform some computational or data-related task, those that perform some computational or data-related task without human interaction when they are running.
 * [Run JupyterLab](apps/jupyter-app.md) allows you to run a JupyterLab container on a back-end, which creates an interactive JupyterLab service that you can use.
 Please be reassured that no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.